10 Best Dorm Closet Essentials

 Before you purchase one, make sure you measure the space because you can easily purchase one that doesn’t fit.

-Dorm Closet Essential 7: Foldable storage bag
+7. Foldable storage bag

-These foldable storage bags are a dorm closer essential.
+These foldable storage bags are a dorm closet essential.
 These a perfect for fitting extra towels and bedding.
 Plus, you can easily place them at the bottom of your closet or under your bed.

 A few of my bougie college friends used storage boxes to store their clothes.
 They added them on top of their closets.